Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 4. Wav2Letter++

-WavLetter++ is a modern and popular speech recognition tool, developed by the Facebook AI Research team.
+WavLetter++ is a modern and popular speech recognition tool developed by the Facebook AI Research team.
 It is another open source program under the BCD license.
 This superfast voice recognition software was built in C++ and introduced with a lot of features.
 It provides the facility of language modeling, machine translation, speech synthesis, and more to its users in a flexible environment.

-Noteworthy Features of Wav2Letter++
+Noteworthy Features

-• It lets you work with a high-performance framework like wav2letter++, which helps to do a successful research and model tuning.
+• It lets you work with a high-performance framework like wav2letter++, which helps to do successful research and model tuning.

 • Also, it provides complete documentation through the tutorial sections.